akltech/Object-Detection/README.md

     ```
     out.write(frame)
     ```
   8. Call the ```waitKey()``` function to process OpenCV's HighGUI event messages.
 Pass this method a parameter to tell it the number of milliseconds to wait to close the window—for example, ```waitKey(20)``` waits up to twenty milliseconds to stop processing the GUI events.
 Regardless of the timeout value, ```waitKey()``` returns instantly with key input.
-However, an additional condition is required to process a video, as shown in the following code sample:
+However, an additional condition is required to stop a video with a key event, as shown in the following code sample:
 <br></p>
     ```
     if cv2.waitKey(25) & 0xFF == ord('q'):
-        break
     ```

   9. Use the ```release()``` function to close all frames.
 This function closes the video capture object.
   <br></p>
     ```